 My friend introduced me to shakshuka a few weeks ago when we went to visit for brunch.
 They love shakshuka and showed me their very favorite recipe from the New York Times.
 I have to admit, I made this classic shakshuka with feta recipe at least 3 times over the next month.
 It is dangerously addictive.

-This breakfast is high protein, and is not only naturally gluten free, but it is vegetarian as well.
+This breakfast is high in protein and is not only naturally gluten free, but it is vegetarian as well.

 It is so easy to learn how to make shakshuka.